What are emergency locations, addresses, and call routing?

 Validating an emergency address involves making sure that it is legitimate and correctly formatted for emergency response services.
 It's possible to create and save an emergency address that isn't validated, but only validated addresses can be associated with a user.
 Once an emergency address is validated and saved, it can be assigned to a user.
 If you need to change a saved validated emergency address, you will need to create a new one.

 What are emergency locations?

-When assigning a user an emergency address, it is actually a location ID that is referenced when you assign the address.
+When you assign an emergency address to a user, it is actually a location ID that is referenced when you assign the address.
 The location ID includes the referenced emergency address (the street or civic address).
-A default emergency location is included with an emergency address for the case when in-building locations aren't needed.
+A default emergency location is included with an emergency address for cases in which in-building locations aren't needed.

 What is emergency call routing?

-Creating, adding, and assigning emergency locations and addresses to your users
+Create, add, and assign emergency locations and addresses to your users

 If you need to get more telephone numbers than this, please contact support for business products - Admin Help